victoriav93/Victoria-s-DH-Notebook-/2017-11-27-Notes on Accessibility .md

 ## A11Y and Compliance Online

 - Standards provide suggestions/guidance, but it is up to the developer.
--  A11Y challenges for mobile devices and those wisabilities
+- A11Y challenges for mobile devices and those visabilities.
+- Need to be Perceivable, Operable, Undersandable, or Robust.
+-